-100 North First Street Springfield, IL 62777
+isbe.net/ 100 North First Street Springfield, IL 62777 (866) 262-6663

-Become a teacher in Illinois
+Steps to Becoming a Teacher in Illinois

 All states require that prospective teachers have at least a Bachelor’s Degree and complete a state-approved teacher preparation program to receive certification.
 Some states also have specific course and credit-hour requirements.

 Teacher education programs generally consist of two elements—curricula and fieldwork.
 Curricula generally includes instruction on teaching fundamental skills, pedagogy (the science of teaching) and preparing students to research, design and implement learning experiences in their field of study.
 Fieldwork often includes field observations, internships, student teaching or a combination of all three.
-Check with your teacher preparation program or the Department of Education for more information about specific requirements.Return to the top
+Check with your teacher preparation program or the Illinois Department of Education for more information about specific requirements.

-There is also the Resident Teacher Certification which will allow a teacher to work in a public school while completing a Master’s in Education of Master of the Arts in Teaching program.
-Candidates for Resident Teacher Certification must pass the ICTS basic skills test and complete a six-week intensive teacher preparation course.
-Learn more here about alternative certification options in Illinois.Illinois Troops to Teachers program Return to the top
+There is also the Resident Teacher Certification, which allows a teacher to work in a public school while completing a Master’s in Education or a Master of the Arts in Teaching program.
+Candidates for Resident Teacher Certification must pass the ILTS Test of Academic Proficiency and complete a six-week intensive teacher preparation course.
+Learn more about alternative certification options by visiting the Illinois Board of Education website.

 Interstate reciprocity is a program that allows teachers certified in one state to teach in another state.
-To find out which other state teaching licenses can be used in Illinois, .
-Or, for more specific questions about your situation, contact the Illinois State Board of Education.Return to the top
+To find out which other state teaching licenses can be used in Illinois, or for more specific questions about your situation, contact the Illinois State Board of Education.

 Illinois also offers loan forgiveness as an incentive to teach in high demand school district, like Chicago’s public schools.